RLJ Lodging Trust (RLJ) Stock: A Look at the Analyst Recommendations - News Heater

 RLJ) stock’s latest price update

-The stock of RLJ Lodging Trust (NYSE: RLJ) has increased by 0.52 when compared to last closing price of 10.51.
-Despite this, the company has experienced a 0.71% gain in its stock price over the last five trading sessions.
+RLJ Lodging Trust (NYSE: RLJ)’s stock price has increased by 0.73 compared to its previous closing price of 10.94.
+However, the company has seen a 4.85% increase in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-11-02 that RLJ Lodging Trust (NYSE:RLJ ) Q3 2023 Earnings Conference Call November 2, 2023 12:00 PM ET Company Participants Nikhil Bhalla – Senior Vice President, Finance and Treasurer Leslie Hale – President and CEO Sean Mahoney – Executive Vice President and CFO Tom Bardenett – Executive Vice President and COO Conference Call Participants Michael Bellisario – Robert W. Baird Dori Kesten – Wells Fargo William Crow – Raymond James Gregory Miller – Truist Securities Tyler Batory – Oppenheimer Chris Woronka – Deutsche Bank Austin Wurschmidt – KeyBanc Capital Markets Floris Van Dijkum – Compass Point Research Anthony Powell – Barclays Operator Welcome to the RLJ Lodging Trust Third Quarter 2023 Earnings Call.

 RLJ’s Market Performance

-RLJ Lodging Trust (RLJ) has seen a 0.71% rise in stock performance for the week, with a 15.72% gain in the past month and a 3.68% surge in the past quarter.
-The volatility ratio for the week is 1.64%, and the volatility levels for the past 30 days are at 2.49% for RLJ.
-The simple moving average for the past 20 days is 4.71% for RLJ’s stock, with a 3.11% simple moving average for the past 200 days.
+RLJ’s stock has risen by 4.85% in the past week, with a monthly rise of 11.20% and a quarterly rise of 9.98%.
+The volatility ratio for the week is 2.33% while the volatility levels for the last 30 days are 2.21% for RLJ Lodging Trust The simple moving average for the last 20 days is 6.63% for RLJ stock, with a simple moving average of 7.85% for the last 200 days.

-During the last 5 trading sessions, RLJ rose by +0.62%, which changed the moving average for the period of 200-days by -11.75% in comparison to the 20-day moving average, which settled at $10.15.
-In addition, RLJ Lodging Trust saw -0.24% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RLJ rose by +4.85%, which changed the moving average for the period of 200-days by -4.51% in comparison to the 20-day moving average, which settled at $10.37.
+In addition, RLJ Lodging Trust saw 4.06% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading